WebRTC Leak Test

 - Check the option marked Hide my local IP address over WebRTC connections

-As mentioned above, however, revealing your local IP address is not a threat to your privacy, so the steps above offer little benefit.
+As mentioned above, revealing your local IP address is not a threat to your privacy, so the steps above offer little benefit.
 Therefore the best way to stop WebRTC leaks while using Microsoft Edge is by using the ExpressVPN app for Windows.

 What if I’m connected to ExpressVPN, and I still see a WebRTC leak on this page?